-Please visit the event page here to register for this webinar.
+Please visit the event page here to register.

-Please visit the Conversations with Carmen event page here for more details including registration.
+Please visit the Hot Topics event registration page here for more details.

 February 2, 2016: Resident-to-Resident Elder Mistreatment in Nursing Homes: Findings from the First Prevalence Study

 Join us for a webinar hosted by Consumer Voice in collaboration with the National Center on Elder Abuse (NCEA) to discuss the prevalence of resident-to-resident mistreatment and learn how to identify, prevent, and respond to these incidents

 Proper administration of flu and pneumonia vaccinations is necessary for resident safety and accurate documentation for coding.
 Click on the following links to learn more about recommendations for administration of these two vaccines.

 One perception often interfering with the adoption and implementation of person-centered care practices in nursing homes is apprehension by staff, administrators, and governing boards about potential legal liability and regulatory exposure if residents suffer injuries.
 This is primarily because a number of person-centered practices, such as offering residents meaningful choices and honoring their decisions, represent significant deviations from prior accepted more paternalistic institution-centered practice.
 To read the full article, please visit here.